Your nonprofit is challenging the status quo and changing lives.

 I know what a difference strategic and swoon-worthy design can make for nonprofits.

-- having more time to think and plan strategically.
+- so you have more time to think and plan strategically,

-Studio Civico is where Rebecca Perez collaborates with nonprofits to create marketing and communications gems that get people noticing and taking action.
+Studio Civico is where Rebecca Perez collaborates with nonprofits to create marketing and communications gems that help people learn, feel, and take action.

-Rebecca spends most of her days working closely with marketing and programming directors to design collateral that reaches new audiences, tells their story, and drives change.
-She is passionate about how design can provide a one-of-a-kind perspective on complex social problems, help us feel more connected, and bring about positive change in the world.
+Rebecca spends most of her days working closely with marketing and programming directors to design materials that reach new audiences, tells their story, and drives change.
+She is passionate about how design can help us feel more connected, and bring about positive change in the world.

 After a 15+ year career in magazine design in New York City and marketing in Washington DC, Rebecca opened her studio in 2015.
 Nonprofits will not only get swoon-worthy design from working with her.
-But Rebecca’s unique perspective on strategy and storytelling will only elevate how nonprofits show up and tell their story of impact.
+But Rebecca’s unique perspective on strategy and storytelling will only elevate how your reports stand out and drive change.